 - On this day, you will be given a 30 minute interview by two assessors; expected to conduct a 30 minute demonstration workshop with your candidate peers, participate in a second follow-up interview after your demonstration and participate in a large group review of the day

 - At the end of the day, you will be told by your two main assessors whether you showed enough evidence of the competencies or not (i.e., Pass or Defer)

 - Whether you pass or are deferred, you will receive a thorough positively written feedback report on how you did on each competency area.
 If you pass, you receive a certificate of pass.
 If you are deferred, we invite you back at a small fee to try again at an event of your choosing within three years, subject to space availability.

 Ready to talk about certification?

-Contact us by phone or email about any questions you may have about starting your journey towards certification!
+Contact an Associate about any questions you may have about starting your journey towards certification!